-In conjunction with the IPO, and as partial consideration for the Initial Communities, Flagship Operating, LLC issued Class B Units to certain retained interest holders.
+As partial consideration for the Initial Communities, Flagship Operating, LLC issued Class B Units to certain retained interest holders.
 The holders of Class B Units are entitled to receive distributions from Flagship Operating, LLC proportionately to the distributions made by the REIT to holders of Units.
 The Class B Units are redeemable by the holder thereof for cash or Units (on a one-for-one basis subject to customary anti-dilution adjustments), as determined by Flagship Operating, LLC and as directed by the REIT in its sole discretion, subject to certain limitations and restrictions, and therefore are considered a puttable instrument.
 As a result, the Class B Units have been classified as financial liabilities and are measured at FVTPL (fair value through profit or loss).
 The fair value of the Class B Units is measured every period, with changes in measurement recorded in Fair value adjustment - Class B Units in the consolidated statement of net income and comprehensive income.
-Distributions on Class B Units are recorded as finance cost in the consolidated financial statements in the period in which they become payable.

-As of March 16, 2022, the total number of Class B Units outstanding was 5,470,388.
+As at March 16, 2023, the total number of Class B Units outstanding was 5,587,629 (as at December 31, 2021 - 5,432,940).